Training Program

 Promise Project supports post doctoral training opportunities for those interested in clinical Pediatric Neuropsychology.
 As part of Columbia University Irving Medical Center, Promise at Columbia provides a comprehensive educational experience, giving fellows exposure to neuropsychological assessment, educational advocacy, and research.
 The clinic is part of New York – Presbyterian Morgan Stanley Children's Hospital.

-Columbia University Irving Medical Center and New York Presbyterian Hospital’s (CUIMC/NYPH) Division of Child and Adolescent Psychiatry is accepting applications for the Clinical Post-Doctoral Fellowship in Pediatric Neuropsychology beginning September of 2023.
-We are recruiting applicants for two-year, full-time clinical post-doctoral fellowship positions based at the Promise Clinic.
+Columbia University Irving Medical Center and New York Presbyterian Hospital’s (CUIMC/NYPH) Division of Child and Adolescent Psychiatry is accepting applications for the Clinical Post-Doctoral Fellowship in Pediatric Neuropsychology beginning September of 2024.
+We are recruiting applicants for our two-year, full-time clinical post-doctoral fellowship based at the Promise Clinic.
 The mission of the Promise Clinic is to provide comprehensive neuropsychological assessment and advocacy to children and adolescents (age 4-21) from marginalized and vulnerable communities in New York City.

-This post-doctoral fellowship is informed by the Houston Conference guidelines, and the training program utilizes a developmental model to provide thorough and comprehensive neuropsychological assessment for children presenting with neurodevelopmental conditions, including Learning Disabilities, ADHD, Autism Spectrum Disorders, and behavioral/psychiatric difficulties.
+This post-doctoral fellowship utilizes a developmental model to provide training in thorough and comprehensive neuropsychological assessment for children presenting with neurodevelopmental conditions, including learning disabilities, ADHD, autism spectrum disorder, and behavioral/psychiatric difficulties.
 There are also opportunities to work with patients who present with various complex medical conditions such as pediatric cancers, sickle cell disease, seizure disorders, genetic disorders, and prenatal complications.
-Fellows also have the opportunity to participate in innovative school-based programming ongoing in our clinic.
+The training program is informed by the Houston Conference guidelines.

 Upon completion of the fellowship, trainees are expected to have developed competencies in the following areas:

-• Advanced skill in cross-cultural neuropsychological evaluations, treatment and consultation
+• Advanced skill in cross-cultural neuropsychological evaluations, treatment, and consultation

 • Advanced understanding of brain-behavior relationships